-Figure 9: Multiple clients connected to a single 802.1X-enabled port authenticated client disconnects from the network, it has no effect on the authentication status of any of the other authenticated clients.
+If there are multiple clients connected to a single 802.1X-enabled port, the device authenticates each of them individually.
+Each client's authentication status is independent of the others, so that if one authenticated client disconnects from the network, it has no effect on the authentication status of any of the other authenticated clients.
 The number of clients supported at the system level is 255.